notifo/Notifo-API-Libraries/README.md

 ## Notifo API Libraries ##

 This is where a public collection of Notifo API code wrappers will be maintained.

-If you would like to add a language, please write it up and then contact api@notifo.com so we can include it here!
+If you would like to add a language, please fork this repo, add your code (along with a README) and send a pull request.
+We'll push it right up!